DSE-capstone-sharknado/models-legacy/README.md

 ### Computational Note

 The training routine heavy make use of threading.
 In experimentation we have been able to utilize 15 cores during training.
-This is especially important during the expensive AUC caluclation.
+This is especially important during the expensive AUC calculation.

 ##Docker